FindoraNetwork/findora-sdk/Integration Guide.md

       assetBlindRules,
     );

-    // Lastly, we are broadcasting this transaction to the network const resultHandle = await TransactionApi.submitTransaction(transactionBuilder);
+    // Finally, broadcast this transaction to the network const resultHandle = await TransactionApi.submitTransaction(transactionBuilder);
     ```